-CBD (cannabidiol) is a naturally occurring substance that is credited with helping a host of medical problems.
-This includes epileptic seizures, anxiety, chronic pain, inflammation, and sleeplessness.
-Unlike its cousin tetrahydrocannabinol (THC), Doc Patels CBD is not psychoactive.
+CBD (cannabidiol) is a naturally occurring substance that is credited with helping a host of medical issues—including epileptic seizures, anxiety, chronic pain, inflammation, and sleeplessness.
+Unlike its cousin tetrahydrocannabinol (THC), CBD is not psychoactive.
 In other words, CBD doesn’t cause a high.

 Can you get high off CBD?

 Hemp is NOT marijuana, make the answer simple.
 It's not likely you will get high from CBD.
 Each hemp plant contains a low amount of THC, much lower than a marijuana plant.
 If you were to smoke a hemp plant, at most it would only give you a headache.
 As a result, large amounts of hemp are needed to be harvested to produce enough CBD to extract and create CBD-based products.
 All of our products are 0.00% THC Broad Spectrum, providing you with all of the benefits of CBD without the possibility of psychoactive effects.

 Will CBD show up on a drug test?

 CBD products with 0.00% THC will not show on a drug test.
 While our CBD products contain 0.00% THC, other CBD companies may have THC in their products.
 If enough THC is present, it can show up on a drug test.

 What is the endocannabinoid system (ECS)?